Bhardwaj-Sarthak/Research-Project/README.md

    -Syntax-level Feature Extraction: readability measures like Flesh Readig Ease and Flesh-Kincaid readability score.
 WordSmith software package.
 TF-IDF count occurances of certain words.
 Stanford NLP parser.
    -Sematic-level Feature Extraction: word embeddings with word2vec, ELMo, BERT.
 Cosine Similarity.
 Long short-term memory

----

-### *Domains and Applications*
-- *Language Learning*: The most studied domain, using grammar, reading comprehension, and cloze tests.
-- *Other Fields*: Computer science and medicine also see significant use of difficulty prediction models, often for personalized learning and test calibration.

-The systematic review reveals that neural networks, particularly transformer models, are at the forefront of question difficulty prediction.
-These models' ability to integrate contextual and semantic features has led to higher accuracy and broader applicability.
-Let me know if you need detailed insights into specific techniques or findings!

 --
 ## Sarthak